a16z-infra/ai-town/README.md

    to use `convex ...` instead of `just convex ...`.

 3. To run a local LLM, download and run [Ollama](https://ollama.com/).
+   You can leave the app running or run `ollama serve`.
-   If you are running the Ollama app, `ollama serve` will warn you it's already running, otherwise you can leave it running.
+   `ollama serve` will warn you if the app is already running.
    Run `ollama pull llama3` to have it download `llama3`.
    Test it out with `ollama run llama3`.
    If you want to customize which model to use, adjust convex/util/llm.ts or set